ot4i/node-for-log4j/README.md

 ## Prerequisites
 This SupportPac requires:
-* IBM App Connect Enterprise V11.0.0.3
+* IBM App Connect Enterprise V11.0.0.3 or higher
-* IBM App Connect Enterprise V12.0.3.0
+* IBM App Connect Enterprise V12.0.3.0 or higher

 ## Download Instruction
 Go to https://github.com/ot4i/node-for-log4j/releases and download the latest release or click on the release you want to download on the right pane.